Should I come to campus?

-What do I do if I have been in contact with someone in the last 14 days who test positive for COVID-19 and I have an on-campus class scheduled at Main Campus or Monroe?
+What do I do if I have been in contact with someone in the last 14 days who tested positive for COVID-19 and I have an on-campus class scheduled at main campus or Monroe Center?

 Are there new rules I need to follow on campus?